turbot/steampipe-plugin-mailchimp/docs/index.md

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.

-List devices which block incoming connections in your Mailchimp tailnet:
+List details of your Mailchimp campaign:

 ```sql
 select